LAtanassov/spring-boot-playground/README.md

 **Situation**: Your workload uses a RDBMS and need database schema versioning.
 **Solution**: Generate/Validate your database schema using JPA/Hibernate.
 Use Flyway to version your database schema.
 If you need highly optimized stored procedures add them to your database schema and call them with Spring Boot Data.
-**Security**: Separation of Duties: Flyway user needs rights to execute DDL, DCL; Service user needs rights to execute DML, TCL;
+**Security**: Separation of Duties can be achieved by another main class.
+FlywayMigrationApplication started with an user that has database rights to execute DDL, DCL to migrate and validate database schema.
+The Application can be started with disabled Flyway and a user that only has database rights to execute DML, TCL.

 ## Continuous k8s Development with Cloud Code